For agency operators

 - Managers need a clearer review sequence before they can delegate confidently.

-- You want to add control and consistency before adding more headcount or more black-box automation.
+- You want to add control and consistency before adding more headcount or more automation that changes campaigns without a clear per-decision reason.

 Probably not a fit